-The soft palate is an extension of the hard palate that divides the oral cavity and the nasal cavity.
-The soft palate forms a seal with the base of the epiglottis which is a triangular shaped piece of tissue that flips up to protect the airway during swallowing so that food does not enter the trachea and progress down into the lungs.
-The diagram below shows the soft palate, epiglottis and their relationship with the airway (Figure 1a).
-During exercise the soft palate moves down and the airway opens up to maximise the amount of room for air to pass into the lungs.
-Importantly the epiglottis sits firmly on top of the soft palate maintaining that seal between the oral and nasal cavities and allowing the horse to breathe entirely through its nose.
-Figure 1b shows a dorsally displaced pallet with evidence of chronic ulceration along the caudal border.
+The soft palate is an extension of the hard palate that separates the oral cavity and the nasal cavity.
+The soft palate forms a seal with the base of the epiglottis, which is a triangular shaped piece of cartilage that flips up to protect the airway during swallowing so that food does not enter the trachea and progress down into the lungs (Figure 1).
+During exercise the soft palate moves down and the airway opens up to maximize the amount of room for air to pass into the lungs.
+Importantly, the epiglottis sits firmly on top of the soft palate to form a seal between the oral and nasal cavities, allowing the horse to breathe entirely through its nose.

 Intermittent displacement of the soft palate is most common, although in some rare cases a more permanent form of displacement can occur.
 In these cases horses often will cough.